jfranciscosousa/jfranciscosousa.com/src/blog/posts/webfont-loading.md

 }
 ```

 Notice that we only apply the styles **if** we have JS.
 This way, people that (for some reason) have their Javascript disabled, still can see the website.
-We are passing `display=swap` to the Google Fonts API, so that on the lack of Javascript, this will fallback to the `swap` behavior.
+We are passing `display=swap` to the Google Fonts API, so that on the lack of Javascript, this will fall back to the `swap` behavior.